glisak/Rhetos-wiki/Using-the-Domain-Object-Model.md

 * To follow the examples in this tutorial article, you need a working Rhetos application.
   You can use any existing application or create a new one from [Create your first Rhetos application](Create-your-first-Rhetos-application.md).
+* Some example use the entities from the [Bookstore](https://github.com/Rhetos/Bookstore) demo application.
+  You can review the bookstore data model in its [DSL scripts](https://github.com/Rhetos/Bookstore/tree/master/src/DslScripts).
+  For example, see the `Entity Book` in the *Book.rhe* file.

 Contents: